Phenomenal Gems: Cat’s Eyes, Star Stones, and More

-- Interference occurs when light reflecting from below the surface of a gem overlaps light reflecting from higher up.
-(This effect can be seen on soap bubbles and oil slicks, too).
+- Interference occurs when light reflecting from below the surface of a gem overlaps light reflecting from above.
+(Soap bubbles and oil slicks display this effect, too).

 - Scattering means “to strew about.”
-Some phenomenal effects are the result of scattering, but the term is not used alone in gemology.
+Some phenomenal effects are the result of scattering.

 - Sheen is light reflected off a shiny surface.
 All polished gemstones have sheen, but this has special relevance in chatoyant and adularescent stones.